What is data loss?

 The entire data destruction process is secure and confidential.
 After completion a certificate is issued to guarantee the service.

 Now that you have read this far, you can understand that recovery of deleted, stolen, or corrupted data is not a simple task, let alone a quick one.

 When thinking about data recovery, price is one of the main questions that can arise on the subject.
 However, it is not possible to define a closed value because depends on the complexity of the problem, not on the volume of files to be recovered.

 Then you need to make a complete analysis of the mechanical and electronic structure of the device and evaluate the possibilities of data recovery and the details of the service execution.

-Although it is not possible to estimate the price of professional data recovery without a thorough analysis of each case, to give you an idea, the values usually start at $700, given all the complexity involved in this procedure.
+Although it is not possible to estimate the price of professional data recovery without a detailed analysis of each case, to give you an idea, the values usually start at $700, given all the complexity involved in this procedure.